grafana/grafana/docs/sources/panels-visualizations/query-transform-data/expression-queries/index.md

 #### Math

 Math is for free-form math formulas on time series or number data.
-Math operations take numbers and time series as input and changes them to different numbers and time series.
+Math operations take numbers and time series as input and change them to different numbers and time series.

 Data from other queries or expressions are referenced with the RefID prefixed with a dollar sign, for example `$A`.
 If the variable has spaces in the name, then you can use a brace syntax like `${my variable}`.